 I like to keep folders and files organized and systematically arranged in my computer.
-IF I have a few ‘old client’ folders, I can name them so they appear at the bottom of the list of folders in a given directory.
+If I have folders that I still want to available, but not have to appear alongside other more current folder, I can name them (preface the name with: ‘Ω_‘ so they appear at the bottom of the list of folders in a given directory.

 The Mac has a specific order in which it shows folders and files when arranged alphabetically, or as it’s called in the Finder in OS X, “sort by name.”